jmalonda12/joshs-megr2156-portfolio/docs/assignments/A02/index.md

 Another important part of the process was checking the signs of the internal member forces.
 The Method of Joints initially assumes tension, but a negative result indicates compression.
 After checking the equilibrium equations, member AB was identified as a compression member, while BC, DA, and CD were identified as tension members.
 Member BD is a zero-force member for the selected loading condition.

-I also compared the theoretical pin diameter with the diameter used in CAD.
-The theoretical minimum diameter is approximately 0.367 in, while the CAD model uses a 0.41 in pin.
-The larger CAD diameter provides additional margin above the theoretical minimum.
+I also caught and corrected an inconsistency in the pin documentation.
+An earlier value of 0.41 in was recorded for the pin diameter, but after checking the analytical calculation against the CAD dimension, the correct CAD value was identified as 12.04 mm, which is approximately 0.474 in.
+This corrected value is consistent with the calculated theoretical minimum pin diameter.

 ## 19. Time Spent